-Women's and Gender Studies is an academic field of study that utilizes a particular framework through which to view critical issues.
-This interdisciplinary minor examines and analyzes the world from a variety of perspectives.
-Through liberal arts study across the arts, humanities, natural and social sciences, health and physical education, the minor affirms the existence, integrity, and value of diverse human experiences especially those of underrepresented or marginalized groups.
+Women's and Gender Studies is an interdisciplinary academic field of study that views critical issues from a variety of perspectives.
+Through liberal arts study across the arts, humanities, natural and social sciences, health and physical education, the minor seeks to affirm the existence, integrity, and value of diverse human experiences especially those of underrepresented or marginalized groups.
 While students pursue their own intellectual, spiritual, and personal growth, Women's and Gender Studies help students analyze the experiences of people in various cultures.
 Committed to freedom of inquiry and to building bridges beyond academia, it seeks to improve communication and to prepare and equip students for service and leadership.